xdavidhu/bugs.xdavidhu.me/_posts/2021-01-11-stealing-your-private-videos-one-frame-at-a-time.markdown

 The takeaway from this bug is that situations where two different products interact with each other under the hood are always a good area to focus on, since both product teams probably only know their own systems best, and might miss important details when working with a different product's resources.

 Looking for an IDOR like this can be a very repetitive and manual task, and nowadays I try to avoid just blindly changing IDs everywhere and hoping for the best.
-After you test a product for a while and get a feel of how it works internally, it might be more effective (and more fun) to try to think about different unexpected actions that the developers maybe didn't expect based on what you saw already, or focus on features that just got released, or to just do any other non-mindless task.
+After you test a product for a while and get a feel of how it works internally, it might be more effective (and more fun) to try to think about different unexpected actions that the developers maybe didn't think about based on what you saw already, or focus on features that just got released, or to just do any other non-mindless task.
 You will probably enjoy it more in the long term.
 In my opinion, the more you understand a system, the more ideas about how to break it will just naturally come to mind.

 But again, even in the most robust and well tested systems, there is the chance that just swapping an ID in a request will get you a critical bug.

 **Bonus QnA:**

-After I gave Google a heads-up about my disclosure timeline, I had a chance to ask the product team at Google some questions about this issue:
+After I gave Google a heads-up about my disclosure timeline, I had the chance to ask the product team at Google some questions about this issue:

 Q: Why did this work in the first place?
 Was the Ads backend just querying the video from some low level storage system, completely bypassing all YT's protections?